 2.2.
 Citrus samples and pretreatment

 Experiments to find optimum conditions under the studied parameters were conducted using WOP (Citrus sinensis or sweet oranges; Navel Navelate variety) grown by Frutsol (Valencia, Spain) and supplied by Chingford Fruits (Dartford, UK).
-The oranges were juiced and then frozen at -18 °C within 12 hours of delivery Before use, WOPs were defrosted at 4 °C and milled using a Retsch™ Knife Mill Grindomix GM300 food processor for 3 min at 2500 rpm (<5 mm particles).
+The oranges were juiced and then frozen at -18 °C within 12 h of delivery Before use, WOPs were defrosted at 4 °C and milled using a Retsch™ Knife Mill Grindomix GM300 food processor for 3 min at 2,500 rpm (<5 mm particles).
 The applicability of the suggested extraction process was studied using fresh peel waste (non-frozen) from different citrus materials: sweet oranges (Valencia Late and Navel Powell varieties, grown in Spain), lemons (Primofiore variety, grown in Spain), limes (Tahiti variety, grown in Brazil), satsumas (Nihowase variety, grown in South Africa) and grapefruits (Star Ruby variety, grown in South Africa) all of which were purchased from Morrisons (York, UK).

 2.3.
 WOP physical analysis